Updated: Aug 26

 If my approach was ever too tough or too gentle, too clinical or too personal, too direct or too subtle, I’m sorry.

 You may be aware that the actual custom is to ask others for forgiveness, but I don’t actually believe that is appropriate here.
 See, I am here to serve you, and so I want to apologize in case I’ve wronged you.
 Asking forgiveness would be asking you to do something for me, which is not the nature of the therapeutic relationship.
 So I do hope that you forgive me, and if there is anything that happened that would be relevant to our work together, then it would probably be worthwhile to discuss it.
-But I don’t actively request forgiveness; it should never be your job to take of me.
+But I don’t actively request forgiveness; it should never be your job to take care of me.

 In fact, you may never even see or hear this message.
 Because the whole notion of mixing religious practice with therapy practice is tricky and subjective.
 Sometimes, it’s just a matter of speaking our common language and culture, of integrating your values and faith into healthy psychological function.
 But at other times religious content can confound the clinical integrity of therapy.
 And perhaps that too, may be worth an apology: if I’ve ever over-, under-, or mis-applied your spirituality or religious beliefs in our work together, I’m sorry for that too.